VijayRamisetty/developer-cheat-sheets/Git_CheatSheet.md

-	git diff <master> <dev>     // what in master ++(plusplus) new in dev git diff master 	    // assuming your current is dev , what in master ++(plusplus) new in dev git diff dev master	    // what in dev show as --(minusminus) not in master
+	git diff <master> <dev>     // what in master ++(plusplus) new in dev git diff master 	    // assuming your current is dev , what in master ++(plusplus) new in dev git diff dev master	    // what in dev show as --(minusminus) not in master git diff origin/dev         // current dev diff with origin/dev , if no changes retuns nothing
 # git merge
 	git switch master    // here master is our destination git merge dev	     // merge changes in dev to current master